bakito/sealed-secrets-web/README.md

 ## Development

-For development we are using a local Kubernetes cluster using kind.
+For development, we are using a local Kubernetes cluster using kind.
 When the cluster is created we install **Sealed Secrets** using Helm:

 ```sh
 ./kind.sh